Commissioner Johansson cannot be trusted with the EU’s proposed CSA Regulation

 As reported by Wired, DG HOME and Johansson have continuously ignored key voices, including civil society.
 Representing the voices of 47 human rights organisations across Europe and beyond, EDRi is a key stakeholder.
 Our concerns, however, have been repeatedly dismissed in public fora by Commissioner Johansson.

 In March 2023, DG HOME published a series of communications encouraging the public to sign a petition in support of the law.
-Despite many civil society groups opposing the law, including petition from fifteen human rights and justice organisations in the Stop Scanning Me EU campaign calling on the EU to withdraw the proposal, and a complementary demand from 134 civil society groups.
+Despite many civil society groups opposing the law, including a petition from fifteen human rights and justice organisations in the Stop Scanning Me EU campaign calling on the EU to withdraw the proposal, and a complementary demand from 134 civil society groups.
 DG HOME decided to present only one perspective on the debate.
 This is despite the Commission’s mandate requiring independence.

 What’s more, the petition that DG HOME chose to promote is run by advocacy groups, including several that – despite their clear intention to influence EU institutions – are not, at the time of writing, listed in the EU’s transparency register.